frederic-perez/AmE-dictionary/data/idioms.md

 __not going anywhere__ “Not going anywhere” is commonly used to convey that something or someone is unchanging, persistent, or not making progress.
 __not have a cent to your name__ If someone doesn’t have a penny to their name or doesn’t have a cent to their name, they are poor. _He never had a penny to his name while he was with me._
 __not have a hope in hell (of doing something)__ To not have any chance at all of doing or achieving something.
+__not have a hope in hell__ To have no possibility of succeeding, coming to pass, or achieving something. _They don’t have a hope in hell of getting into the playoffs this year._
 __not have all day__ To be in a rush; to not have much or any time to spare.
 Usually used in the present tense.
 __not have much between the ears__ To be rather stupid, dull, or dimwitted; to not have much common sense or basic intelligence. _She seems nice enough, but I get the sense that she might not have much between the ears._
 __not have two nickels to rub together__ To be extremely poor; to have very little or no money to spend.
 Primarily heard in US. _During college, when I didn’t have two nickels to rub together, I survived off of ramen noodles for months at a time._